 After a map window has been created, it is still possible to apply a different input map image than your initial choice.
 To do so, select the "Import Map Image..." item in the File menu.

-If you have placed an imported image in your map and decide you want to remove but not to replace it, use the "Remove Import Map Image" item in the Edit menu.
+If you decide to remove the input image being used in a map window but not (yet) replace it with another input image, select the "Remove Source Map Image" item in the Edit menu.

-When viewing a map, there are two special mouse click options you can use:
+When viewing a map, there are some special mouse click options you can use:

-An "alt-click", i.e., clicking while also holding down the "alt" or "option" key, on the map projection will cause a box to be displayed that shows the longitude and latitude of the point where you clicked.
-This box remains visible until you click on the map again.
+An alt-click, i.e., clicking while also holding down the "alt" or "option" key, on the map will cause a box to appear that shows the longitude and latitude of the point where you clicked.
+This box remains visible until you move or click the mouse again.

-A "shift-click" anywhere on the map will cause the map to be re-centered.
-Azimuthal projections are re-centered on the click point, while non-azimuthal projections are instead centered on the longtitude of the click point.
-Interrupted pseudocylindric maps cannot be re-centered at all.
+A shift-click on the map will cause most map types to be re-centered.
+Azimuthal and other oblique projections are re-centered on the click point, while others are re-centered on the longitude of the click point.
+Some maps, such as interrupted maps, cannot be re-centered at all.

-If you questions about G.Projector which are not answered above, please contact the author:
+If you have questions about G.Projector that are not answered above, please contact the author: